 Laurel Kinney more than helps people look their best; she helps them look more like themselves!
 As a professional personal stylist, a big part of her job is also helping clients organize and sort their closets.
-Earlier this month, she shared the four biggest ways you get in the way of looking your best and questions you should ask yourself now (so your closet doesn't end up full of clothes you never wear).
-In this post, just in time to get started off on the right style foot in 2017, Laurel shares how to sort your closet like a stylist!
+Before, she’s shared the four biggest ways you get in the way of looking your best and questions you should ask yourself now (so your closet doesn’t end up full of clothes you never wear).
+In this post, just in time to get started off on the right style foot in 2019, Laurel shares how to sort your closet like a stylist!

 Now that you’ve acknowledged the barriers that prevent you from truly discovering your personal style, and you’ve done the work to determine exactly what you want your style to say about you as a person, you can go about the task of sorting where all of this plays out: your closet.
 If you’ve ever tried to do a major closet cleanse before, you know this exercise can be time-consuming, stressful, and, in the worst cases, fraught with regret.
 HOWEVER, by using the information you’ve collected about yourself and your style as a guide, plus a few sure-fire stylist-approved methods, the process of ridding your closet of what no longer represents you can be more of a joyous release than a terrifying marathon of second-guesses.